EvgenyLeukhin/effective-english/content/blog/09/index.md

 |-|-|**Will** *You/He/She/It/They* go home?|

 ## Marker-words
-> tommorow

-> next year, week, month, ...
+> tommorow, next year, week, month, in five years, ...

-> in five years

 ## Shall или will?